oracle/fastr/documentation/user/Compatibility.md

    but do not execute any useful code.
 Character vectors are represented as Java Strings and therefore encoded in the UTF-16 format.
 GraalVM's R runtime will add support for encoding in future releases.
    - Some parts of the native API (e.g., `DATAPTR`) expose implementation details that are hard to emulate for alternative implementations of R. These are implemented as needed while testing the GraalVM R runtime with various CRAN packages.

-You can use the [Compatibility checker](https://www.graalvm.org/compatibility/) to find whether the CRAN packages you are interested in are tested on GraalVM and whether the tests pass successfully.
 <br/>
 <br/>
 <br/>